-The following instructions are essential to a safe experience and good outcome.
+The following instructions are essential to a safe experience and good outcome for your breast augmentation procedure.
 Use this as a checklist as you approach your surgery date.
 This is essential to your health and safety.
 There may be several weeks between your decision to have surgery and your actual surgical date.
 During this time there are several important considerations.

 You need not engage an aggressive or new fitness routine; however practicing good fitness habits is an important factor in your overall health and well-being.
 Upper body stretches and low-weight strength training now, can help to enhance your posture and your strength in the weeks following surgery.
 Most importantly, don’t over-do it.
 Avoid anything strenuous or that could potentially cause injury to your shoulders, back, pectoral muscles, arms or upper body.

 Make certain to schedule ALL of the pre-operative testing and clearance you have been given.